Patrick Wisdom Player Props: Cubs vs. Cardinals

-Patrick Wisdom -- with a slugging percentage of .684 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Jordan Montgomery on the mound, on July 28 at 8:15 PM ET.
+The Chicago Cubs, including Patrick Wisdom and his .850 slugging percentage over his past 10 games, take on starter Steven Matz and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Cardinals.
+He notched a home run while going 1-for-2 in his last game against the Cardinals.

 Patrick Wisdom Game Info & Props vs. the Cardinals